fhattl01/youin/README.md

 ```

 Both of these files should be included in your gitignore file so you do not accidentally make the API keys public.

+Note: In order to build an APK file you must directly include the API key in the manifest.
+The mathod above works for testing on an emulator.